-On Wall Street, stocks opened lower after U.S. retail sales rose less than expected in May and first-time applications for unemployment benefits increased last week.
+On Wall Street, stocks were lower after U.S. retail sales rose less than expected in May and first-time applications for unemployment benefits increased last week.

-The decline was partly offset by higher prices in energy stocks on the heels of the spike in oil prices.
+The decline was partly offset by higher prices in energy stocks on the heels of the jump in oil prices.

 The crude spike “is a significant move but not enough to impact economic growth here in the U.S., at least not yet,” said Phil Orlando, chief equity market strategist at Federated Investors in New York.